Castle To Cathedral To Cashmere

 Elgin was founded in early medieval times, its small, steep, green hill providing a natural fortress.

-By the 17th century Elgin boasted many fine buildings and reflecting the prosperity of its merchants and craftsmen.
-During the 19th century Elgin reinvented itself as a grand neo-classical city backed by a number of new industries, and especially the distilling of whisky.
+By the 17th century, Elgin boasted many fine buildings and reflected the prosperity of its merchants and craftsmen.
+During the 19th century, Elgin reinvented itself as a grand neo-classical city backed by several new industries, especially whisky distilling.

-Experience Elgin both past and present with the Castle to Cathedral to Cashmere tour.
+Experience Elgin, past and present, with the Castle to Cathedral to Cashmere tour.

-The original site of the Elgin castle is the start point for the Castle to Cathedral to Cashmere tour.
+The original site of Elgin Castle is the starting point for the Castle to Cathedral to Cashmere tour.

-A castle was built on Ladyhill during the reign of David I and a symbol of the Royal Burgh status that David I had granted Elgin.
-It was from the Chapel of Our Lady, attached to the castle, that Ladyhill takes its name.
+A castle was built on Ladyhill during the reign of David I and symbolised the Royal Burgh status that David I had granted Elgin.
+It was from the Chapel of Our Lady, attached to the castle that Ladyhill takes its name.

 David I built royal castles to exert control and rule over medieval Scotland.
-The wild terrain of medieval Moray was a particular challenge and Elgin Castle with its commanding outlook made an ideal fortress.
-The stone castle which replaced earlier timber and earth buildings was a place of prestige and power.
+The wild terrain of medieval Moray was a challenge, and Elgin Castle, with its commanding outlook, made an ideal fortress.
+The stone castle, which replaced earlier timber and earth buildings, was prestigious and powerful.

 As part of his tour of suppression in 1296, Edward I of England, the “Hammer of the Scots”, reported that he was impressed by the castle.